nafiqahwork/Understanding-Customer-Behaviour-/README.md

   * **Demographic Opportunities**: Young Adults represent the highest revenue contribution at $62,143.
   * **Subscription Drivers**: Checked whether customers with more than 5 previous purchases are more likely to subscribe to target for conversion.
-  * **Product Strategy**: Highlighting top-rated items like Gloves and Sandals can drive engagement.
+  * **Product Strategy**: Highlighting top rated items like Gloves and Sandals can drive engagement.

 ## Scalable Forecasting Framework